Cypherlab777/Homelab/README.md

 | VLAN 100 | Virtualization / servers |
 | Management VLAN | Network device administration |

-Inter-VLAN routing and firewall policies will be handled by pfSense.
+pfSense will handle routing and firewall policies between the main homelab segments, while the Catalyst 3850 switches will provide Layer 3 routing within the isolated Cisco lab environment.

 The main goal is to isolate the lab environment from the family network while still allowing controlled Internet access and management traffic.